-There has always been a large, looming mountain nearby where I grew up, but I never knew the name of it or had made an attempt to climb it.
-Almost every day for 17 years of living there I would see Flinders Peak and marvel at it.
-After recently returning and seeing the cliffs again, I decided this would be the weekend I saw the view from the top.
+There has always been a large, looming mountain near Jade’s hometown, but she never knew the name of it or had made an attempt to climb it.
+Almost every day for 17 years of living there she would see Flinders Peak and marvel at it.
+After recently returning and seeing the cliffs again, Jade decided this would be the weekend she’d see the view from the top.

 - Rock Scrambling